modx-ccc-2015/ccc/README.md

 # Wishlist
 The overall repository with MODX issues to tackle together at the MODX CCC 2015.
 This place is meant to be as a "big pond of possibilities": new MODX features, enhancement of existing features, old issues that really need to be fixed, stuff around MODX to make things easier.
 Please feel free to let your mind wander.

+P.S.: Yes, we f'ed up the URL. :-( "whishlist" should be "wishlist".
+Sorry!
+We don't want to change that now but we will do it later.

 Please use something like these templates to describe your ideas:

 #### Template for Bugs/Enhancements (you know it from MODX itself)